-How to do text searches in the WordPress activity log?
+How to search for events in the WordPress activity log?

-Using filters to fine tune the WordPress activity log search results
+Using the filters to fine tune the activity log search results

 Filters help you fine tune the search results of the WordPress activity log.
-To add filters and filter the search results:
+To add filters:

-- specify the filter and click the + sign,
+- specify the filter (if required, click the Add this filter button),

-- run the search again by clicking the Search button.
+- Click Close Filters and run the search again by clicking the Search button.

 Saving search terms and filters